 Join Mailing List

-Neckles recently created an outdoor installation at the Lewis H. Latimer House Museum (Flushing, Queens) to commemorate the life and legacy of the African-American inventor, which has traveled to Downtown Brooklyn (NY) and Museum of Science (Boston, MA).
-In 2022-2023, her work was presented in a solo exhibition at Museum of Contemporary Art (Jacksonville, FL), group exhibition at Johnson Lowe Gallery (Atlanta, GA)and she debuted a permanent public art installation, The Lunar Portal, at the University of Pittsburgh Mercy Pavilion Plaza (Pittsburgh, PA).
-In 2024, she has a forthcoming public art installation with the Metropolitan Transportation Authority in Bronx, NY.
+Her multimedia installation Bless This House —an examination of selfhood and memory— was featured in the 2019 Venice Biennale’s Grenada Pavilion.
+She also created an outdoor installation at the Lewis Latimer House Museum (Flushing, Queens) to commemorate the life and legacy of the African-American inventor, which has traveled to Downtown Brooklyn (NY), the Museum of Science (Boston, MA), Chelsea City Hall (Chelsea, MA), and the Library Foundation of Los Angeles (Los Angeles, CA).
+In 2022-2023, her work was presented in a solo exhibition at the Museum of Contemporary Art (Jacksonville, FL).
+In 2023, she debuted The Lunar Portal, a permanent public art installation at the University of Pittsburgh Mercy Pavilion Plaza (Pittsburgh, PA), and in fall 2024, she unveiled The Land Between Open Water subway installation with the Metropolitan Transportation Authority at the Westchester Square station (Bronx, NY).
+Neckles is currently in the group exhibition, Past as Prologue: A Historical Acknowledgement, Part II, presented by the National Academy of Design (New York, NY), on view until April 2025.
+Her upcoming exhibition, Steeping Memory, will open October 2025 at CUNY, York College Fine Art Gallery.